 A similar effort to what the Senators turned out in a 6-4 win over Pittsburgh on Friday would be exactly what captain Daniel Alfredsson and company could use to break the cold streak against Buffalo.

 "We did a lot of good things offensively," Alfredsson said after the game. "(The Penguins) scored two quick power-play goals on two chances there which were questionable calls.
 That was tough, but we got a fourth one right after -- and that's huge -- to get our momentum back."

-The Senators made a move to improve their strength up the middle by trading young defenseman David Rundblad and a second-round pick in the 2012 NHL Draft to Phoenix for 22-year-old center Kyle Turris
+Puck Drop: The Senators made a move to improve their strength up the middle by trading young defenseman David Rundblad and a second-round pick in the 2012 NHL Draft to Phoenix for 22-year-old center Kyle Turris this past Saturday.

 "We hope Kyle is a good second-line centerman who will come in and play hard.
 We believe he is a very talented young man that will be a real nice addition to our forward group," Ottawa GM Bryan Murray said following the deal.